Future-Mobility-Lab/EV-charging-impact/README.md

 # EV-charging-impact
-this is the source code  in the EV impact paper  .

 This repository contains the code that has been used for the Queue modelling for the paper "How will electric vehicles affect traffic congestion and energy
 consumption: an integrated modelling approach" by Artur Grigorev, Tuo Mao, Adam Berry, Joachim Tan, Loki Purushothaman, Adriana-Simona Mihaita.
 The paper has been published and presented during the IEEE ITSC 2021 conference.